carokhan/b2_bus_transporation/Documentation/Flutter general.md

 # Important Commands

-flutter clean
-flutter pub get
-flutter run
+flutter clean  -clear cashed data flutter pub get  -pull all package files that were removed durning the clean flutter run  -run debug of the app

 # Install Flutter